hamzayogurtcuoglu/hangman-game-server/README.md

 # hangman-game-server
-You can play hang with your own server.
+You can play hangman game with your own server.